gemesa/phantom-pass/docs/src/16-indirect-branch.md

 - indirect branches may limit certain compiler optimizations (because they make it harder for the compiler to reason about control flow)

 Currently supported:
-- Unconditional branches.
+- unconditional branches
-- Conditional branches.
+- conditional branches

 Not yet supported:
-- Switch instructions.
+- switch instructions

 The source code is available [here](https://github.com/gemesa/phantom-pass/tree/main/src/16-indirect-branch).